Our City Our River (OCOR), Derby's Flood Alleviation project, is led by Derby City Council in partnership with the Environment Agency.

-In January 2011, the Environment Agency formally adopted the Lower Derwent Flood Risk Management Strategy which looked at reducing the existing 1 in 25 chance of flooding from the River Derwent.
-The strategy concluded that the most appropriate way to reduce flood risk to properties and people would be to realign the flood defences through Derby city centre.
+The Strategy found out that the most appropriate way to reduce flood risk to properties and people would be to realign the flood defences through Derby city centre.
 This would help minimise the required height of the defences and minimise any increases in flood risk to upstream and downstream areas.
-Further details of the areas at risk of flooding can be found on the Environment Agency’s website

 The Masterplan outlines the key aims of the project and provides a framework which the Council and its partners will use to create attractive and vibrant areas along the river where people want to live, work and visit.

-The delivery of the project is spilt into three packages and subject to securing necessary funding, is intended to be delivered between 2015 and 2023.
-The funding for Package 1 is in place and this is the first stage of work to be undertaken.
+The delivery of the project is spilt into three packages and, subject to securing necessary funding, is intended to be delivered between 2015 and 2023.

-Package 3: located from Chaddesden Sidings & Triangle and Raynesway on the north side of the river, plus Alvaston Park on the south side of the river.
+Package 3: Located from Chaddesden Sidings and Triangle and Raynesway on the north side of the river, plus Alvaston Park on the south side of the river.

 Due to the complexity and scale of the project, a great deal of preparation work has been done to ensure: